epixieme/codesample/README.md

 ### Instructions

-If you wish to fork and clone the code then feel free.
+If you wish to fork and/or clone the code then feel free.

 This is a NODE project created with Vite so to run it please install node and then install all dependencies by running the following from a terminal: